In Search of a Data Transformation That Accelerates Neural Field Training: General framework

-where $\mathcal{T}^* \subseteq \mathcal{T}$ is a subset of the transformation space that satisfies some desired properties.
+Given these tools, we work to consider the optimization where $\mathcal{T}^* \subseteq \mathcal{T}$ is a subset of the transformation space that satisfies some desired properties.
 The set $\mathcal{T}^*$ can be configured in many different ways, to account for the expected usages of the trained neural fields.
+This problem can also be extended to a version where we have a probability distribution of the signals $\mathbf{x}$, and find a single transformation $T$ that minimizes the expected cost.

 \textbf{Scope of this paper.} While the most general framework is to solve the optimization (\ref{eq:goal}) directly, the problem is intractible unless we have an expressive, well-paramaterized transformation space $\mathcal{T}^*$ that admits an effective optimization method.
 In this paper, we focus on the \textit{proof-of-concept} that there exists some choice of $T$ such that